Skip to main content

 • Pointed object that might have driven deep into the skin, especially if the wound happened through the bottom of a shoe — stepping on a nail, for example

-If you have any doubts, it’s best to call your doctor. https://allymedical.com/locations/
+If you have any doubts, it’s best to call your doctor.

-Apply pressure.
-Use a clean towel or bandage to apply direct pressure to the wound.
+• Apply pressure: Use a clean towel or bandage to apply direct pressure to the wound.
 Try to keep the injured area raised above the heart to help stop or slow bleeding.
 If blood soaks through, don’t remove the old bandage.
 Just put another one right on top of it.

-Treatment options
+Treatment Options

-Stitches, also called sutures, are special types of thread that hold wound edges together while they heal.
+Stitches: Stitches, also called sutures, are special types of thread that hold wound edges together while they heal.
 Stitches help speed healing, stop bleeding, reduce scarring, and decrease the chance of infection in the wound.

-Sterile adhesive strips can sometimes be used on small, shallow wounds instead of stitches.
+“Butterfly” strips: Sterile adhesive strips can sometimes be used on small, shallow wounds instead of stitches.
 They work the same as stitches.

-Skin glue is a special medical glue used to close wounds.
+Skin Glue: Skin glue is a special medical glue used to close wounds.
 It can be used on its own or with stitches or adhesive tape.
 It forms a protective waterproof covering over your wound.